Yellowhouse Canyon

 In recent decades, Lubbock County has continued to evolve and diversify its economy.
 The oil industry plays a significant role, with the discovery of the Permian Basin and advancements in drilling techniques leading to increased oil production.
 The county has also seen growth in healthcare, education, and technology sectors.
 Today, Lubbock County remains a vibrant and dynamic community, with a rich history that has shaped its identity.

-This timeline provides a condensed summary of the historical journey of Lubbock County, Texas.
+This timeline provides a concise overview of the key events in the history of Lubbock County, Texas.

 • 1876 - Lubbock County is officially formed on August 21.